AdobeDocs/experience-manager-65.de-DE/help/sites-deploying/tarmk-cold-standby.md

 Führen Sie hierzu die nachfolgend beschriebenen Schritte aus:

-1. Beenden Sie den Synchronisierungsprozess auf der kalten Standby-Instanz, indem Sie zur JMX-Konsole gehen und die Datei **org.apache.jackrabbit.oak verwenden: Status (&quot;Standby&quot;)**Bean.
+1. Beenden Sie den Synchronisierungsprozess auf der kalten Standby-Instanz, indem Sie zur JMX-Konsole navigieren und die Datei **org.apache.jackrabbit.oak verwenden: Status (&quot;Standby&quot;)**Bean.
 For more information on how to do this, see the section on [Monitoring](#monitoring).
 1. Beenden Sie die Cold-Standby-Instanz.
 1. Installieren Sie den Hotfix auf der primären Instanz.
 For more details on how to install a hotfix, see [How to Work With Packages](/help/sites-administering/package-manager.md).
 1. Testen Sie die Instanz nach der Installation auf mögliche Probleme.